Swimming Pool Diving Boards and Replacement Diving Board Information.

 For most home pools, a normal diving will work perfectly.
 An Olympic diving tower probably would be overkill for a Saturday swim party for your kids.
 You can still find residential diving boards in a variety of styles and materials that will fit both your pool and personal preference.
 They can be divided into two categories:

 Years ago, this type of diving board was all the rage.
 Let's see how high we can jump!!
-But due to safety concerns, they've gone the way rotary dial phones.
+But due to safety concerns, they've gone the way rotary dial phones and fax machines.
 These boards feature springs with the extra power to catch some air.
-But with that extra high-dive means your pool but accommodate the landing, which means it must be deep enough.
+But that extra high-dive means your pool must accommodate the landing, which means it must be deep enough.
 Diving from a springboard increases the risk of serious injuries when diving into shallow depths.
 Due to higher insurance rates and safety concerns, this style of diving board is less common today then in times past.

 Your Pool Safety